-Some lore documents (especially Short Stories) referring to content which seem to be fictionary within the SC Universe.
+Some lore documents (especially Short Stories) refer to content which seems to be fictionary within the SC Universe.

 - The Lost Generation takes place on Oso II.
-It is a 'real' planet but the plot seems to be partially fictionary.
+It is a 'real' planet but the plot seems to be partially fictional.

 - Sesen is the setting in Dateline:Sesen.
-There is no indication where this planet could lie, except the fact that Sesen and two other unnamed planets orbiting a star.
+There is no indication where this planet could lie, except the fact that Sesen and two other unnamed planets orbit the same star.

 - There are several Vanduul systems which are "military classified" and don't show any planets.

-- The Xi'an Empire could be exceptionally large since this species is traveling to the stars long before 387 BC.
+- The Xi'an Empire could be exceptionally large since this species has been traveling to the stars long before 387 BC.

-- RyiXy’an was the homeworld of the Xi'an.
+- RyiXy’an (Hyoton III) was the homeworld of the Xi'an.
 His position is unknown.